Curriculum Intent:

 Children are encouraged to use their understanding of maths to verbally explain their answers further in order to begin to develop their reasoning skills.

-Structure of lessons in KS1 and KS2:
+Structure of lessons in KS1:

 Numbots and Times Table Rockstars are alternated on a weekly basis for fluency and times table practise.
 Numberblocks should be planned weekly to improve number sense.